common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 ## Future expansion

-### Smart inference of `branchSelect`
-In most cases the `branchSelect` value can be infered based on the type of the sink port and the nature of the source steps.
-Because of this we can write some explicit rules for `branchSelect` inference

-Use `the_first_that_ran` when
-1. sink is of type `T` and all sources are of type `T` AND
-1. There is exactly one source which does not come from a conditional step

-Use `the_one_that_ran` when
-1. sink is of type `T` and all sources are of type `T` AND
-1. Every source comes from a conditonal step

-Use `all_that_ran` when
-1. sink is of type `[T]` and all sources are of type `T`

 ### More detailed validation warnings
 We can warn the user they may have an unintended pattern if